Topological guidance of a self-propelled particle

 In a ring-like geometry, $\mathbf A_{\mathrm{eff}}$ develops a finite azimuthal component $A_\theta^{\mathrm{eff}}$, leading to discrete eigenfrequencies

 where $m$ is the azimuthal mode number (see SM).
-This expression is identical to the spectrum of a charged particle on a ring threaded by magnetic flux due to the Aharonov–Bohm effect \cite{aharonov_significance_1959,tonomura_observation_1982}.
-The degeneracy between $m$ and $-m$ is lifted whenever $\Phi_{\text{eff}}\neq 0$, leading to different frequencies (and hence different velocities) for clockwise and counter-clockwise modes, thus predicting a chirality-dependent velocity of walking droplets orbiting a spiral topography.
+This spectrum mirrors that of a charged particle on a flux-threaded ring due to the Aharonov–Bohm effect \cite{aharonov_significance_1959,tonomura_observation_1982}.
+The degeneracy between $m$ and $-m$ is lifted whenever $\Phi_{\text{eff}}\neq 0$.
+The resulting frequency splitting predicts chirality-dependent velocities, providing a direct mechanism through which gauge structure governs particle motion.